Government managers in this unit group:

 Note:Estimated median employment income based on 2021 Job Bank median hourly wage rate (median annual salary = hourly wage rate x 40 (hours per week) x 52.14 (weeks per year))

 Source: 2021 Job Bank Wage Report

 10 year expected job openings: 540

 Government managers in this unit group perform some or all of the following duties:

-Work in this occupation is typically performed in a structured environment, such as an office or school.
+Work in this occupation is typically performed in a structured environment, such as an office.

 Source: 2016 Census